Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 my personal favourite is oat milk.
 Why?

-Some of the alternative milks for coffee are great, but the taste can be impacted.
+Some alternative milks for coffee are great, but their taste can be affected.